andriykrefer/cdsurfer/README.md

 - `Alt+Backspace` to go to the parent folder
 - `/` to manually input the desired path
 - Just start typing (`a-z`, lowercase) to search inside folder.
 The search is case-insensitive.
-- `Alt+q` to quit WITHOUT changing directory on the parent shell
+- `Ctrt+c` to quit WITHOUT changing directory on the parent shell
-- `Ctrt+c` or Esc to quit CHANGING directory on the parent shell
+- `Ctrt+Enter` or `Esc` to quit CHANGING directory on the parent shell
 - `~` to go to home directory
 - `-` to go to home directory
 - `Ctrl+u` to clear the input (same as bash)

 ## How it works
 Unfortunately, there is easy way to directly change directories of the parent shell of a spawned process.
 The way `cd-surfer` works is outputting the `cd` command as a string, so the parent shell can evaluate it and change the directory.

+## Dev stage
+This project is in Alpha stage, therefore everything may be subjected to change.
+Mainly keybindings and overall behavior.

 ## TODO features/bugs
 Despite that it is still lacking a lot o features I want in the, for a weekend projectec it is good enought to use in my daily routine.
 Besides, I do not want to make it a bloated software, so I will keep it simple, focusing on its core features.